Child Custody

 Our experienced family law lawyers in Kansas City, MO, can provide guidance, protection, and peace of mind concerning some of the most challenging aspects of family law in Kansas City, MO.

 The court shall determine custody of a child in accordance with the best interests of the child.
 The “best interests of the child” law requires courts to focus on the child's needs and not the parent's needs.
-If the court awards a parent sole custody, that parent has the right to make decisions regarding the child's upbringing, including healthcare and education decision.
+If the court awards a parent sole custody, that parent has the right to make decisions regarding the child's upbringing, including healthcare and education decisions.

-Sole custody means that one parent is responsible.
+• Sole custody means that one parent is responsible.

-Physical custody determines who the child will reside with or when shared, the schedule of time that the children will have between the two homes.
+• Physical custody determines who the child will reside with or, when shared, the schedule of time that the children will have between the two homes.

 When making a decision about child custody, the court typically chooses between: